 Steamboat Natchez – New Orleans LA

-New Orleans perhaps has the most-famous boat on the Mississippi is the Steamboat Natchez.
-It is located near the mouth of the Mississippi River, where it flows into the Gulf of Mexico.
+New Orleans perhaps has the most-famous boat on the Mississippi, the Steamboat Natchez.
+It is located near the mouth of the Mississippi River, which flows into the Gulf of Mexico.
 Joining the Natchez with the New Orleans Steamboat Company as the last steamboats on the river is the River Boat City of New Orleans, offering daily sightseeing cruises, jazz cruises, and dinner trips.
 Enjoy your view of the Big Easy, including the harbor.

 What’s next?
 GO ON AN EPIC MIDWEST LEWIS AND CLARK EXPEDITION WITH YOUR FAMILY!